UniMath/agda-unimath/src/foundation/cones-over-cospans.lagda.md

 ### Identifications of cones

-Next we characterize the identity type of the type of cones with a given vertex
-C. Note that in the definition of htpy-cone we do not use pattern matching on the cones c and c'.
-This is to ensure that the type htpy-cone f g c c' is a Σ-type for any c and c', not just for c and c' of the form (p , q , H) and (p' , q' , H') respectively.

 ```agda
 module _
   {l1 l2 l3 l4 : Level} {A : UU l1} {B : UU l2} {X : UU l3}